 Now it came to pass, when David was dwelling in his house, that David said to Nathan the prophet, “See now, I dwell in a house of cedar, but the ark of the covenant of the Lord is under tent curtains.”
 Then Nathan said to David, “Do all that is in your heart, for God is with you.”
 But it happened that night that the word of God came to Nathan, saying, “Go and tell My servant David, ‘Thus says the Lord: “You shall not build Me a house to dwell in.

-The incident involving Nathan indicates that God intervened when it was necessary to rectify an incorrect belief that was expressed by a person who had received a special “calling” by Him (e.g., a prophet, an apostle, etc.).
+The incident involving the prophet Nathan indicates that God intervened when it was necessary to rectify an incorrect belief that was expressed by a person who had received a special “calling” by Him (e.g., a prophet, an apostle, etc.).
 In contrast with the incident involving Nathan, God did not find it necessary to correct the Apostle Paul after he expressed certain personal beliefs that we discuss in our article entitled “Do Some of Paul’s Writings Express Just His Personal Opinions?”
 [To read that article, click on its title.]
 Therefore, these opinions of Paul should be regarded as valid doctrine.
-With regard to people like Leah, who did not receive a special calling by God, we do not think there is adequate reason to believe that the beliefs they express are valid just because they are stated in the Bible.
+With regard to people like Leah, who did not receive a special calling by God, we do not think there is adequate reason to believe that the beliefs they express are valid just because they are recorded in the Bible.